MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/overview.md

 List search functionality in the Power Pages uses FetchXML in the backend to search the columns defined in the list and then display the results.

 >[!IMPORTANT]
 > Starting with website version 9.4.4.xx, search uses Dataverse search to deliver results from multiple tables and fields for new sites.
-Lucene .NET search is deprecated; however, existing portals use Lucene .NET search will not be affected.
+Lucene .NET search is deprecated; however, existing websites use Lucene .NET search will not be affected.
 We recommend that users migrate to Dataverse search.
-Enable Dataverse search for existing portals by using site setting Search/EnableDataverseSearch to true.
+Enable Dataverse search for existing websites by using site setting Search/EnableDataverseSearch to true.
 >
 > **All the existing customers who are using Lucene .Net search need to migrate to Dataverse search by October 2023.**